Exploring the Chattahoochee Nature Center on the Chattahoochee River

 The first time our class visited the Chattahoochee Nature Center in the early ’80s, I remember a visceral feeling of excitement.

-Though it’s located about an hour south of mountain towns like Blue Ridge, here’s a look at why the CNC is a must-see for anyone interested in the nature and wildllife of North Georgia.
+Though it’s located about an hour south of mountain towns like Blue Ridge, here’s a look at why the CNC is a must-see for anyone interested in the nature and wildlife of North Georgia.

 Chattahoochee Nature Center Discovery Center